towards the end of the shortcut Ctrl + Alt + Del?

 A possible cohabitation?

-We still know very little about this new option, as for the previous ones unveiled by hackers.
+We still know very little regarding this new option, as for the previous ones unveiled by hackers.
 We do not know, for example, if Microsoft really intends to release it or if the giant will make it coexist with the Task Manager.
 But it is true that this information makes fear the disappearance of the use of the shortcut Ctrl + Alt + Del.

 Granted, forcing a task to end isn’t the only Task Manager feature the shortcut opens up.
 But its use is very strongly directed towards this option by a large number of users who find themselves blocked by the bug of a software which then refuses to close.